AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/getting-started-learner.md

 ![](assets/screenshot-2015-08-07-12-24-40-e1439211134842.png)

+*Home tab on the app*

-To navigate to learning and catalog features, tap the **Menu **drop-down and choose appropriate option.
+To navigate to learning and catalog features, tap the **Menu** drop-down and choose appropriate option.

 ![](assets/menu-ipad.png)

+*Items on the Menu drop-down*

 ### Access the app off-line